-No droppings – if your rabbit stops producing droppings of any kind, her digestive system may have stopped processing food either because it is clogged or infected.
-This is a life threatening emergency!
+If your rabbit stops producing droppings of any kind, her digestive system may have stopped processing food either because it is clogged or infected.
+This is a life-threatening emergency!
 You should seek immediate veterinary care!
 For more information on GI Stasis in rabbits, click here

-Strange shapes – fecal pellets should be round & fairly uniform in size (about the size of a pea).
-If your rabbit’s poop is suddenly small, misshapen or really hard it usually means he is not getting enough fiber in his diet.
+Fecal pellets should be round & fairly uniform in size (about the size of a pea).
+If your rabbit’s poop is suddenly small, misshapen, or really hard it usually means he is not getting enough fiber in his diet.
 Make sure unlimited hay is available and plenty of cool, fresh water

-String of poop – especially common in long haired rabbits, if they ingest too much fur, the fecal pellets can occasionally come out strung together like a necklace.
-Finding an occasional string isn’t concerning when keeping long haired rabbits (especially during a shedding period).
+Especially common in long-haired rabbits, if they ingest too much fur, the fecal pellets can occasionally come out strung together like a necklace.
+Finding an occasional string isn’t concerning when keeping long-haired rabbits (especially during a shedding period).
 If you find more than one a week, you should step up your grooming schedule.

-Excess cecotropes – in a healthy, adult rabbit, you likely won’t see many cecotropes because they eat them as they come out.
+In a healthy, adult rabbit, you likely won’t see many cecotropes because they eat them as they come out.
 A diet too high in carbs or sugar can upset the balance in the caecum and cause your bunny to produce too many.
 This is usually the result of offering unlimited pellets or too many treats.
 Not only should you take this as your cue that something is amiss with your rabbit’s diet, but from a sanitary standpoint you don’t want excess cecotropes around.
 They usually end up smooshed onto the floor or stuck to your rabbit’s fur – yuck!
-It is totally normal to find them from time to time, but it shouldn’t be the norm. click here for tips on feeding your rabbit
+It is totally normal to find them from time to time, but it shouldn’t be a regular occurrence. click here for tips on feeding your rabbit

-Runny cecotropes – ideally, they should be soft, but not runny, and bunched together like a blackberry.
+Ideally, they should be soft, but not runny, and bunched together like a blackberry.
 Runny or mushy cecotropes are usually caused by not enough fiber in the diet.
 Offer hay in unlimited amounts.
 Each rabbit should eat a bundle about the size of their body each day.
 You can try limiting the treats & pellets to encourage them to eat more hay.
 When the cecotropes are runny it could also be a sign your rabbit is sick or in pain.
 When the rabbit is under stress from illness, a normal physiological response is the slowing of the GI tract.
-Common issues to look for would be: urinary tract issues, respiratory infections or dental problem (click here to read about caring for rabbit teeth)
+Common issues to look for would be: urinary tract issues, respiratory infections, or dental problems (click here to read about caring for rabbit teeth)

-Diarrhea – actual diarrhea (watery feces with no normal stools being produced) is pretty rare in rabbits.
+Actual diarrhea (watery feces with no normal stools being produced) is pretty rare in rabbits.
 It can be a sign of internal parasites like coccidia or tapeworms.
 In baby rabbits, diarrhea can occur when they have been weaned too early from their mom (before 8 weeks).
 Nursing provides natural antibodies they need to protect them from parasites.
-Especially in babies, but really for any rabbit, this is a life threatening emergency.
+Especially in babies, but really for any rabbit, this is a life-threatening emergency.
 As soon as diarrhea is discovered you should take your bunny to the vet.
-Even waiting a couple hours could be disastrous.
+Even waiting a couple of hours could be disastrous.

 What to do with all this poop